Bull Lane, Ketton PE9 3TB

-Our main Sunday service is always held at 6.00 pm.
+Our main Sunday service is held at 2:30pm November - March and at 6.00pm during British Summer Time.
 We are blessed with two wonderful organists and Ketton Methodists are always in fine voice, so do come along and join us one evening.
 A warm welcome awaits, and on the first Sunday of the month we always share refreshments after the service.

 We hold a Men’s Breakfast bi-monthly, and on the second Sunday of each month we have Messy Church at 10.00 am in our Chapel.
 We hold a Monthly Service at 3.00pm on the second Sunday of each month at our local Chater Lodge Care Home, where the residents greatly appreciate the Spiritual support of our members.

 Each year we hold two Community Coffee mornings.
 In February our famous Pancake Morning (come along and toss your own pancake if you want!) is always the first Saturday before Lent.
 Our Mince Pie Morning is on the first Saturday in Advent.
 Both are in aid of Charity, and over the years a great deal of money has been raised for various charities but in particular the Sue Ryder Hospice at Peterborough.